shawnbrown/datatest/docs/getting_started.rst

 The data we want to test is called the subject data and it should be defined as a module-level or class-level property named ``subjectData``.
-Typically, it is defined at the module level inside a  ``setUpModule()`` function (as shown above).
+Typically, it is defined at the module level inside a  ``setUpModule()`` function (as above).
 However, if it is only referenced within a single class, then defining it inside a ``setUpClass()`` method is also acceptable::